Radiation Pressure Driven Galactic Winds from Self-Gravitating Discs

-In this paper we answer the question of whether or not large-scale winds can be driven by radiation pressure from self-gravitating disks radiating near the Eddington limit.
-These considerations are motivated by the work of Thompson, Quataert \& Murray (2005; TQM05), who argued that radiation pressure on dust is the dominant feedback mechanism in starbursts, and that in these systems star formation is Eddington-limited.
-For simplicity, throughout this paper we assume that the disk is of uniform brightness and surface density.
-In \S2, we show that such disks are fundamentally unstable to wind formation because the radiation pressure force dominates gravity in the vertical direction above the disk surface.
+In this paper we answer the question of whether or not large-scale winds can be driven by radiation pressure from self-gravitating discs radiating near the Eddington limit.
+These considerations are motivated by the work of Thompson, Quataert \& Murray (2005; TQM05), who argued that radiation pressure on dust is the dominant feedback mechanism in rapidly star-forming galaxies, and that in these systems star formation is Eddington-limited.
+For simplicity, throughout this paper we assume that the disc is of uniform brightness and surface density.
+In Section 2, we show that such discs are fundamentally unstable to wind formation because the radiation pressure force dominates gravity in the vertical direction above the disc surface.
 This result is qualitatively different from the well-known case in spherical symmetry.
-In \S2, we also discuss the applicability of this model to starbursts and then calculate the terminal velocity of the wind along the disk pole, and its dependence on both the SFR and galaxy escape velocity.
-In \S3, we assess the importance of a spherical stellar bulge and dark matter halo potential.
-In \S4, we discuss the 3-dimensional wind structure and estimate the total wind mass loss rate.
-We discuss our findings and conclude in \S5.
+In Section 2, we also discuss the applicability of this model to rapidly star-forming galaxies and then calculate the terminal velocity of the wind along the disc pole, and its dependence on both the SFR and galaxy escape velocity.
+In Section 3, we assess the importance of a spherical stellar bulge or extended passive disc, and dark matter halo potential.
+In Section 4, we discuss the 3-dimensional wind structure and estimate the total wind mass loss rate.
+We discuss our findings and conclude in Section 5.